background

 About

 Lily Hibberd is an interdisciplinary artist and writer working on questions around frontiers of time, memory and the cosmos.
-Her practice combines performance, writing, painting, photography, sound, moving image and installation art.
-Developed in collaboration with artists, scientists and historians, the resulting works have been presented in 68 major or international exhibitions, events and festivals since 1999.
+Her practice combines painting, writing, photography, sound, moving image, performance, and installation art.
+The resulting works have been presented in 68 international exhibitions, events and festivals.

-The planet Venus has been the focus of the past four years of creative research through painting and archival investigation.
-Lily’s recent residency at the Science Museum, London, now extends to collections connected to Venus located around the world.
-She is also working with a team of artists, curators and scientists on Venus Conversations 2024-2034.
+Our interplanetary connection with Venus has been the focus of the past four years of Lily’s creative research and archival investigation.
+She is also working with artists, curators and scientists on Venus Conversations 2024-2034.

 Themes